-The final two lodges in the Canyon lodging redevelopment project were finished this fall.
+The final two lodges in the Canyon lodging redevelopment project were finished in 2016.
 The first guests of the last two completed lodges were received on September 2nd at the new Washburn and Rhyolite lodges.
 The project started two years ago in an effort to build accommodations that would complement the “Mission 66” and rustic architectural styles of the area, be long-lasting and reduce the environmental impacts during construction and later in their operation.

 For many years Canyon Lodge & Cabins has featured more than 400 cabins and two lodge buildings, making it the largest single accommodation complex in the park.
 Most of the area’s cabins were constructed in the 1950s and 1960s when NPS undertook its massive “Mission 66” development program to expand facilities and services in parks across the country in anticipation of NPS’s 50th anniversary in 1966.
 The cabins served visitors well for the past five decades and greatly outlasted their intended life spans.
 The five new lodges will complement the Cascade Lodge which opened in 1993 and Dunraven Lodge which was completed in 1998.
 In addition to the lodges, the project features paths that will make the area more biker- and hiker-friendly.